Harsh-739/smart-recipe-generator/README.md

 	The app includes a rating and favorites system using browser localStorage and supports offline usage for previously loaded recipes.
 The interface is mobile-responsive and user-friendly, 	ensuring easy navigation and efficient recipe discovery.

 8. Recipe Database
     * Mention number of recipes included (minimum 20)
     * Could include a link or screenshot of recipes.json

 9. Error Handling / UX
-* Explain:
     * Loading indicators
     * Handling no matches
     * Invalid file uploads for image recognition
     * LocalStorage fallback

 10. Acknowledgements / References
     * TensorFlow.js Coco-SSD model